 Countries vary in their privacy policies and laws, reflecting differing priorities, cultures, and legal structures.
-According to one index, China is the most restrictive digital trade country among 64 countries surveyed, followed by Russia, India, Indonesia, and Vietnam (see Figure 1).44 The United States ranks 22 in the index, less restrictive than Brazil or France but more restrictive than Canada or Australia.45 The relatively high U.S. score largely reflects financial sector restrictions.
+According to one index, China is the most restrictive digital trade country among 64 countries surveyed, followed by Russia, India, Indonesia, and Vietnam (see Figure 1).49 Digital restrictions in the index cover policies such as data location requirements and limitations on cross-border data flows, financial investments, or e-commerce.
+The United States ranks 22 in this index, less restrictive than Brazil or France but more restrictive than Canada or Australia.50 The relatively high U.S. score largely reflects financial sector restrictions.

 The "restrictions on data" category covers data policies such as privacy and security measures; this category is included in the composite index.
-Looking specifically at the 64 countries' data policies, Russia is the most restrictive country, followed by Turkey and China.46 Russia's policies include data localization, retention, and transfer requirements, among others.
-Turkey's comprehensive Data Protection Law also establishes requirements in these areas.47 In contrast, the United States ranks 50 for data policy restrictions.
+Looking specifically at the 64 countries' data policies, Russia is the most restrictive country, followed by Turkey and China because of data